 3.8 A firm's notification should include sufficient information to enable the PRA to assess whether the possible reduction in RWEA which would be achieved by the securitisation is justified by a commensurate transfer of credit risk to third parties.
+Consistent with Fundamental Rule 7, the PRA expects firms to be open and cooperative and disclose any relevant information of which the PRA would reasonably expect notice.
 The PRA expects such information to include at least the following:

-- (a) details of the securitisation positions, including rating, exposure value and RWEA broken down by securitisation positions sold and retained; - (b) a copy of the SRT policy applied to the transaction, including details of the methodology and any models used to assess risk transfer; - (c) a statement of how all relevant risks are incorporated into the SRT assessment and how the full economic substance of the transaction is taken into consideration; - (d) the SRT calculation, setting out why the firm believes the capital relief proposed is commensurate with the credit risk transferred to third parties; - (e) details of reliance on external credit assessment institutions (ECAIs) in the SRT assessment; - (f) a description of the risks being retained; - (g) key transaction documentation and any relevant supporting documents (eg a summary of the transaction); - (h) copies of investor and internal presentations on the transaction; - details of the underlying assets (including asset class, geography, tenor, rating, spread, collateral, exposure size); - (j) details of the transaction structure;

-- (k) details of any termination options (eg call options); - (I) details of the cash flow between parties involved in the transaction; - (m) details of the ratings and pricing of bonds issued in the transaction; - (n) details of any connected parties involved in the transaction; - (o) details of the rationale for the transaction; - (p) details of the CRR rules the firm is relying on; and - (q) details of the governance process for the transaction, including details of any committees involved in approving the transaction.
+- (a) details of the securitisation positions, including rating, exposure value and RWEA broken down by securitisation positions sold and retained; - (b) a copy of the SRT policy applied to the transaction, including details of the methodology and any models used to assess risk transfer; - (c) a statement of how all relevant risks are incorporated into the SRT assessment and how the full economic substance of the transaction is taken into consideration; - (d) the SRT calculation, setting out why the firm believes the capital relief proposed is commensurate with the credit risk transferred to third parties; - details of reliance on external credit assessment institutions (ECAIs) in the SRT assessment; - (f) a description of the risks being retained; - (g) key transaction documentation and any relevant supporting documents (eg a summary of the transaction); - (h) copies of investor and internal presentations on the transaction; - details of the underlying assets (including asset class, geography, tenor, rating, spread, collateral, exposure size); - (j) details of the transaction structure; - (k) details of any termination options (eg call options); - (I) details of the cash flow between parties involved in the transaction; - (m) details of the ratings and pricing of bonds issued in the transaction; - (n) details of any connected parties involved in the transaction; - (o) details of the rationale for the transaction; - (p) details of the CRR rules the firm is relying on; and - (q) details of the governance process for the transaction, including details of any committees involved in approving the transaction.